 Everyone should have a will

-Everyone should have a will, yet only 1 out of 3 of us actually gets round to it.
+Everyone should have a will, yet the fact is that only 1 out of 3 of us actually gets ’round to it.
 And a fair number of those are picking up a pack from a local stationery shop and doing it themselves.
-This may be okay if you have fairly simple arrangements, but for those of us who have children from previous marriages, or are unmarried with children, then the best way must be the professional way!
-This article discusses the important factors to consider when making arrangements for what happens when you die.
+Perhaps okay if you have fairly simple arrangements, but for those of us who have children from previous marriages, or are unmarried with children, or have children with unstable marriages, then the best way is the professional way.

 Choosing an Executor